-Mini Mike Bloomberg's Super Bowl Gun Control Push Widely Rejected
+'Mini Mike' Bloomberg's Super Bowl Gun Control Push Widely Rejected

-Mini Michael Bloomberg’s Super Bowl gun control ad was rejected by NRA members and top Democrat strategists as well.
+Michael Bloomberg’s Super Bowl gun control ad was rejected by NRA members and top Democrat strategists as well.

 The ad cost Bloomberg $10 million and it pushed gun control in response to the 2013 shooting death of 20-year-old George Kemp.